Best Factory Games for Co-Op

 Factory Town

-Factory Town is the most relaxed game on this list, and that is exactly why it belongs.
+Factory Town is still one of the most relaxed games on this list, and that is exactly why it belongs.
 In co-op, it gives two players room to settle into different roles without intense combat, harsh survival pressure, or punishing failure states.
 One person can shape transport networks while the other develops production chains and town growth.

 The main drawback is tension.
 If your idea of the best factory games co-op means high complexity and constant problem-solving pressure, Factory Town may feel too gentle.